Dwijad/Dockerize-Kafka-Connect/README.md

  -  For testing query/log based CDC connector a MySQL DB server is configured .

 ### AVRO converter
 Converters change the format of data from one format to another.
 The default converter format for kafka connect is JSON converter.
-AVRO format is the stable
+AVRO format is considered to be the stable and recommended format for

 ### Usage
 You can run the docker image if the kafka broker you want to make use of is running on PLAINTEXT or SASL_PLAINTEXT mode as described below(Use case - I and Use case - IV)